 The park consists of 90 acres, with 1.1 miles of beach frontage, and provides opportunities for hiking, camping, paddle boarding, bird watching, biking, surfing, swimming and other beach activities.

 The Foundation may receive funds from donations, membership dues, grants, special event sponsorship, and other fund raising activities.
 It may sponsor, support, and assist docent programs, environmental educational activities, and resource management projects in support of such programs.
-SOF may provide seminars, lectures, and other activities that contribute to the mission.
+SOPF may provide seminars, lectures, and other activities that contribute to the mission.

-Endeavoring to incorporate the many viewpoints of those who share in the park experience at San Onofre and San Clemente State Beaches, the San Onofre Foundation will work to protect, preserve, and enhance the rich cultural and natural history of this magnificent coastal zone.
+Endeavoring to incorporate the many viewpoints of those who share in the park experience at San Onofre and San Clemente State Beaches, the San Onofre Parks Foundation will work to protect, preserve, and enhance the rich cultural and natural history of this magnificent coastal zone.

 Please join your fellow park lovers and supporters.
 Let us together create a strong vision for the future of these sacred lands and our public trust, which we must pass to all future generations.